You can calculate what you owe in back taxes fairly accurately without even contacting the IRS.

 Step 4: Pay your back taxes

-Once you determine how much you owe the IRS, it’s in your best interest to make payment arrangements immediately.
+Once you determine how much you owe the IRS, it’s in your best interest to pay the amount in full or make payment arrangements immediately.
 At a minimum, your outstanding back tax balance will continue to accrue interest each month it remains unpaid.

-If the amount you owe is significant and you are unable to make a lump-sum payment, you should contact the IRS to work out a payment plan.
+If the amount you owe is significant and you are unable to make a lump-sum payment for the full amount, you should contact the IRS to work out a payment plan.
 Once your installment plan is in place, you can avoid more severe collection enforcement by the IRS as long as you adhere to all terms of the agreement and make each payment on time.

 Get every deduction